carpentries-incubator/ml4bio-workshop/guide/setup.md

 See also known [software warnings](../scripts/README.md#warnings) that can be safely ignored.

 ### Software environment details
-Anaconda includes software that enables you to run Python programs as well as additional tools for managing software environments, programming in Python, and integrating code with textual descriptions and results.
+Anaconda includes software that enables you to run Python programs as well as additional tools for managing software environments, programming in Python, and integrating code with textual descriptions and results in Jupyter notebooks.
 The software environments are managed by conda, one of the tools included with Anaconda.
 An environment is a collection of specific versions of Python packages.
-These are all stored in a directory that conda manages, and having multiple environments allows you to use different versions of the same package for different projects.
+These are all stored in a directory that conda manages.
+Having multiple environments allows you to use different versions of the same package for different projects.

 The ML4Bio install scripts create a new conda environment.
 This environment, which is named `ml4bio`, contains the latest version of the `ml4bio` Python package as well as suitable versions of other Python packages that it requires.
-The `ml4bio` code may be incompatible with older or newer versions of the Python packages it uses, and the environment makes it easy for you use a collection of Python packages that work together.
+The `ml4bio` code may be incompatible with older or newer versions of the Python packages it uses.
+The environment makes it easy for you use a collection of Python packages that work together.

 The most important required Python package that ML4Bio uses is called [scikit-learn](http://scikit-learn.org/).
 This is a popular general purpose machine learning package.